-Anyone can fill a pothole, as you can clearly see, but there are still two steps left for knowing how to patch asphalt so it will last.
+Anyone can fill a pothole, but there are still two steps left for knowing how to patch asphalt so it will last.

-If you do any pothole patching in winter, wait until the spring weather is warm and dry.
+If you patch any potholes in the winter, wait until the spring weather is warm and dry.
 Brush or roll on a thin coat of seal coat, and allow it to dry completely.
 Repeat with a second coat.
-That’s how to patch asphalt like a pro!

-Property managers need to finish their parking lot with painting any missing parts of the line striping.
-Just as with seal coating, the weather must be warm and dry.
+Property managers need to finish their parking lot by painting any missing parts of the line striping.
+Just as with sealcoating, the weather must be warm and dry.
 If the pothole patching has been done where a line or other marking is, you must paint the area.
 No need to pull out the line striping machine: use straight edges of cardboard, or the correct stencil, and an aerosol can of traffic paint to touch up the line markings.

 Complete Pothole Repair

 Analyze the damage, and get your equipment and supplies together.
-Make sure you have enough gravel sand mix to replenish the foundation, as well as ordering enough cold patch to complete the pothole patching.
+Make sure you have enough gravel sand mix to replenish the foundation.
+Order enough cold patch to complete the pothole patching.
 Having everything near to hand is the most important step in how to patch asphalt.
 To fill a pothole professionally, remember these steps: